KomodoPlatform/developer-docs/docs/basic-docs/fluidity/fluidity-api/rewards.md

 The `sendrawtransaction` method will then return a `txid`.
 This `txid` is the `fundingtxid` that serves to identify the `rewards` plan.

 ::: tip
 If you create a plan with <b>mindeposit: 10000</b>, make sure to also add 10000 of your coin and the transaction fees using the <b>rewardsaddfunding</b> call after creating the plan.
-The rewards contract won't allow locking of funds greater than the amount already locked in a single transaction as it needs to assure that it will have the required funds to pay.
+The rewards module won't allow locking of funds greater than the amount already locked in a single transaction as it needs to assure that it will have the required funds to pay.
 :::

 ### Arguments